CarInsurance.com Insights

 • Riots and vandalism

 Some of the most common weather car insurance claims involve damage from high winds and falling debris, lightning strikes and fires, hurricanes, flooding and hail storms.
-Here’s what to do when weather-related incidents occur.
+Here are the most common weather insurance claims:

 1. Flood